input-output-hk/plutus-pioneer-program/LECTURE_NOTES.md

 But, maybe the most important advantage is that there are lots of functions that don't care which Monad we are dealing with - they will work with all Monads.

-Let's generalize the *Writer* example where we computed the sum of three integers.
+Let's generalize the example where we compute the sum of three integers.
+We use a *let* in the example below for reasons that will become clear in moment.

 ```haskell
 threeInts :: Monad m => m Int -> m Int -> m Int -> m Int